-To sync from Home

-- 1. In the Header, tap Installation. - 2.
-In the Side Menu on the left of the screen, tap Safety and select Safe Home. - 3.
-Under Safe Home, tap Sync from Home. - 4.
-Tap Apply and in the dialog box that appears, select Apply and restart.

-Safe Home Output

-The Safe Home Position must be defined before the Safe Home Output.

-Defining Safe Home Output

-To define Safe Home Output

-- 1. In the Header, tap Installation. - 2.
-In the Side Menu on the left of the screen, under Safety, select I/O. - 3.
-On the I/O screen in the Output Signal, under Function Assignment, in drop-down menu, select Safe Home. - 4.
-Tap Apply and in the dialog box that appears, select Apply and restart.
+Syncing To sync from Home from Home 1.
+In the Header, tap Installation.
+2. In the Side Menu on the left of the screen, tap Safety and select Safe Home.
+3. Under Safe Home, tap Sync from Home.
+4. Tap Apply and in the dialog box that appears, select Apply and restart.
+Safe Home Output The Safe Home Position must be defined before the Safe Home Output.
+Defining To define Safe Home Output Safe Home 1.
+In the Header, tap Installation.
+Output 2.
+In the Side Menu on the left of the screen, under Safety, select I/O. On the I/O screen in the Output Signal, under Function Assignment, in drop-down menu, select Safe Home.
+4. Tap Apply and in the dialog box that appears, select Apply and restart.

-Editing Safe Home

-To edit Safe Home
+Editing Safe To edit Safe Home

-Editing Home does not automatically modify a previously defined Safe Home position.
+Home Editing Home does not automatically modify a previously defined Safe Home position.
 While these values are out of sync, Home program node is undefined.